 - Cook them at a higher heat– anything less than 425-degrees isn’t hot enough.

 - Don’t line your pan with foil.
 Foil tends to keep your food more moist.
 This is great for baking chicken but not to great for roasting vegetables.

 - Give the green beans some distance between each other.
+Arrange the beans in a single layer on the pan.
 The less you can overlap, the better!

 - Heat up your pan first.
 I love this tip from Primavera Kitchen.
 Heat up your pan for 10 minutes before adding the green beans.
 It will get those beans heated up more quickly, which is exactly what you want.